AlenaGM/viarushka/README.md

 # Viarushka

-Viarushka is a training project built on 8th week of learning with [ITGirlSchool].
+Viarushka is a training project built on 8th week of code-learning with [ITGirlSchool].

 The task was to create a webpage using a given [Figma layout] and following BEM methodology:
 <br><br>